Could your own garden shed use a little lift? Try this easy DIY vertical sign complete with a rusty rake to decorate your own outdoor shed!

-Once I got the sign outside, the tones looked lighter, so I kept adding more Brown Velvet until the colour ended up the same as the rusty bike.
+Once I got the sign outside, the tones looked lighter, so I kept adding more Brown Velvet until the colour ended up the same as the orange rusty bike.

 It was all about layering paint and texture until the desired look was complete!

 5. Screw the sign onto the desired surface.

 Which in my case was the garden shed siding.

 But before I share the finished sign, let’s fix up the flowerbed next!

 Beside the shed is this little flower bed, edged with treated reclaimed wood.

 However since some of the boards had started to rot, this was a good time to replace it!

 How to build a flowerbed edge with wood